 Noodles with Peanut Sauce

-I use whole wheat spaghetti, peanut butter, sriracha, sesame oil, soy sauce, and veggies to make these delicious Sesame Noodles with Spicy Peanut Sauce and this is a WOW!
+I use whole wheat spaghetti, peanut butter, sriracha, sesame oil, soy sauce, and veggies to make these delicious Noodles with Peanut Sauce!
 Use more vegetables and less spaghetti to make a lower-carb version of peanut noodles, or see tips in the recipe for a lower-carb pasta you can use for a version that’s lower in carbs.

-Since then I’ve made this a few times, and I finally managed to take some better photos.
-I make this with my favorite Garofalo Organic Whole Wheat Spaghetti which is something that’s pretty easy to find, and through the years I’ve adapted the original recipe into one with a lot more veggies and less pasta so it’s a bit more carb-conscious.
+I make this with Whole Wheat Spaghetti which is something that’s pretty easy to find, and through the years I’ve adapted the original recipe into one with a lot more veggies and less pasta so it’s a bit more carb-conscious.
 And I LOVE the spicy Peanut-Sriracha sauce used in this recipe, and if whole spaghetti is just too many carbs for you, see below for tips about a new lower-carb spaghetti I’m loving that would also be great for this recipe.